 Students enrolled in other colleges or universities may attend Spartanburg Methodist College as transient students.
-A Transient Application Form must be on file in the Office of Admissions.
+A Transient Application Form must be submitted.
 Transient students must provide their current college's Transient Permission Form to take particular courses offered at Spartanburg Methodist College.
 The permission form must be signed/approved by the Academic Dean or the Registrar of the parent college.
 No other credentials are required.